Low-rank approximation for multiscale PDEs: Examples

 where $f(x,v)$ is the light source, and the linear collision operator $\Ss^\eps$ describes the interaction of photons with the optical media.
 The small parameter $\eps$ is encoded in this operator.

 The operator $\Ss^\eps$ defines several distinct regimes.
 In the optically thick regime, it is defined by

 In this case, $k(x,v,v')$ is the scattering coefficients that describes the possibility of a photon located at $x$ changing its velocity from $v$ to $v'$, and the parameter $\eps$ is called the {\em Knudsen number}, standing for the ratio of the mean free path to the typical domain length.
 When the medium is optically thick, the mean free path is small, with $\eps \ll 1$.
 This means the photon particles are scattered fairly often, and the system statistically achieves the equilibrium state, which can itself be characterized mathematically.
-By performing asymptotic expansion in terms of $\eps$, the inhomogeneity in the velocity domain vanishes, and one can show $u^\varepsilon(x,v)$ asymptotically approximates $u^\ast(x)$, a function without dependence on $v$ that solves a diffusion equation.
-We have the following result from \cite{MR2839402}. \begin{theorem} Suppose that $u^\eps$ solves~\eqref{eqn:rte} with collision term $\Ss$ being isotropic, that is $k(x,v,v')=\sigma(x)$ for some function $\sigma$.
+One example is to observe light in atmosphere, where the average mean free path is about $10$ m, and the observation is conducted at the scale of $10$ km, leading to $\eps\sim 10^{-3}$.
+By performing asymptotic expansion in terms of $\eps$, the inhomogeneity in the velocity domain vanishes, and one can show that $u^\varepsilon(x,v)$ asymptotically approximates $u^\ast(x)$, a function without dependence on $v$ that solves a diffusion equation.
+We have the following result from \cite{MR2839402}. \begin{theorem} Suppose that $u^\eps$ solves~\eqref{eqn:rte} with collision term $\Ss$ being isotropic, that is, $k(x,v,v')=\sigma(x)$ for some function $\sigma$.
 Let $\mathcal{K}\subset \mathbb{R}^d$ be bounded with smooth boundary, and $\Vb = \Sb^{d-1}$.
 Assume that the boundary condition is

 Then

 where $u^\ast=u^\ast(x)$ solves

 with the boundary condition